 The National Association of Realtors (NAR) surveys “over 50,000 real estate practitioners about their expectations for home sales, prices and market conditions” for their Realtors Confidence Index.
 Their latest edition sheds some light on the relationship between Seller Traffic (supply) and Buyer Traffic (demand).

-The map on the right was created after asking the question:
+The map above was created after asking the question:

 “How would your rate buyer traffic in your area?”